Chart Color Schemes

 East Fremantle has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of Nov 2025, East Fremantle's population is estimated at around 8,363.
+As of Nov 2025, the estimated population for the East Fremantle statistical area (Lv2) is around 8,363.
 This reflects an increase of 544 people since the 2021 Census, which reported a population of 7,819.
-The change is inferred from AreaSearch's estimation of 8,361 residents following examination of ABS ERP data released in June 2024 and validation of five new addresses since the Census date.
-This results in a density ratio of 2,663 persons per square kilometer, placing East Fremantle in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's growth rate of 7.0% since census is within 1.9 percentage points of the national average (8.9%).
-Overseas migration was the primary driver of population gains during recent periods.
+The change was inferred from AreaSearch's estimate of 8,361 residents following examination of ABS's latest ERP data release in June 2024 and validation of five new addresses since the Census date.
+This results in a density ratio of 2,663 persons per square kilometer, placing East Fremantle (SA2) in the upper quartile relative to national locations assessed by AreaSearch.
+The area's 7.0% growth since census is within 2.7 percentage points of the national average of 9.7%, indicating competitive growth fundamentals.
+Overseas migration was primarily responsible for population gains during recent periods.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, growth rates by age cohort from ABS's latest Greater Capital Region projections (released in 2023, based on 2022 data) are used to estimate post-2032 growth.
-Future population trends indicate an increase just below the median of Australian statistical areas, with East Fremantle expected to grow by 796 persons to 2041, reflecting a total increase of 9.5% over the 17 years.
+For areas not covered by this data and post-2032 growth estimation, AreaSearch utilises ABS's latest Greater Capital Region projections released in 2023, based on 2022 data.
+Future population trends suggest an increase just below the median for Australian statistical areas, with East Fremantle (SA2) expected to grow by 796 persons to 2041, reflecting a total increase of 9.5% over the 17 years.

 Frequently Asked Questions - Population